Eunice Olsen: Early life and education

 Olsen was born in Singapore.
-She's the only child of Alice Yap and Francis Olsen, an Eurasian Singaporean; her mother is Chinese, and her father is of Swedish and Portuguese descent.
-Olsen speaks English and Mandarin.
+She is the only child of Alice Yap and Francis Olsen.
+She is a Eurasian Singaporean; her mother is Chinese and her father is of Swedish descent.
+Olsen speaks in English, Swedish and Mandarin.
 Her parents enrolled her in Yamaha music school when she was three years old.
-She attended Woodlands Primary School, Singapore, St. Margaret's Secondary School, and Anglo-Chinese Junior College.
-Olsen completed her degree at the National University of Singapore, where she graduated with a Bachelor of Arts in Political Science and Philosophy.
+She attended Woodlands Primary School, Singapore, St. Margaret's Secondary School, and the Anglo-Chinese Junior College.
+Olsen graduated with a Bachelor of Arts in Political Science and Philosophy at the National University of Singapore.

 Career

 Miss Universe Singapore

 In 2000, Olsen won the Miss Universe Singapore pageant.